 Nutella mousse, a deliciously simple dessert made with only four ingredients.
-It’s fast, making it an ideal last minute dessert or one the kids can make themselves.
+It’s quick to prepare, making it an ideal last minute dessert or one the kids can make themselves.

 Nutella chocolate mousse is a super simple dessert, one that everyone can pull together, regardless of their capability in the kitchen.

 The mousse itself contains only two ingredients, whip up some cream and fold through Nutella and there you have it.